If stopped by the police after consuming alcohol, you will likely ask yourself, “Should I voluntarily do field sobriety tests?”

 The Three Recognized Field Sobriety Tests:

-- The horizontal gaze nystagmus (HGN) test – Here the officer is looking for nystagmus (pupil pulsing) when he has you follow an object (usually a pen/pencil) with your eyes from side to side.
+- The horizontal gaze nystagmus (HGN) test – Here, the officer is looking for nystagmus (pupil pulsing) when he has you follow an object (usually a pen/pencil) with your eyes from side to side.

 Challenges of Field Sobriety Tests

-If you choose to perform the test requested by the officer but disagree with their assessment of the test, you could be fighting an uphill battle during trial.
+If you choose to perform the test requested by the officer but disagree with their assessment of the test, you could be fighting an uphill battle during a trial.

 The good news is that field sobriety tests are not mandatory, and you have the right to refuse them.